Stop laughing. Yes, I am going to talk about high heel pain today.

 - 0.44 versus 1.03 times bodyweight in the metatarsal-sesamoid joint

-Conclusion – If you have foot pain or injury in your toes, wearing high heels will make it worse or slow down recovery.
+Conclusion – If you have foot pain or toe injury, wearing high heels will make it worse or slow recovery.

 #2 – Good Chance that High Heeled Shoes will Lead to Knee Pain

-Osteoarthritis of the knee is twice as common in women as it is in men.
+Osteoarthritis of the knee is twice as common in women as in men.

 The researchers wanted to see if high-heeled shoe-wearing could be the cause.